Jain-Swasthik/HTML-CSS-Projects/README.md

 1. Project 1: CatPhotoGallery
 Description: A simple CatPhotoApp website using only HTML.
-Link to Project

 2. Project 2: CafeMenu
-Description: A simple Cafe website using HTML and CSS Link to Project
+Description: A simple Cafe website using HTML and CSS

 3. Project 3: Color Markers
 Description: Color Markers using HTML and CSS
-Link to Project

 4. Project 4: Registration Form
 Description:  Registration Form using HTML and CSS